RyuuXS/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## What do you call a bear with no teeth?
+A gummy bear!